Countries all around the world are embracing the benefits of medical marijuana research.

 Nations like Israel and the UK have also made massive profits from medical marijuana.

-The market for cannabis in Israel is valued at approximately $250 million.
+They value the market for cannabis in Israel at approximately $250 million.

 Analysts estimate that their medical cannabis exports could be worth $60 billion by the year 2027.